 Is it already November?
 It is indeed – at Peter Sommer Travels, we are looking back upon a very busy 2015 season, and forward to what 2016 will bring to us.
 The brochure for next year has left the printers two weeks ago already (earlier than ever) and is now in the process of reaching our past guests all over the globe – and hopefully also finding its way to new ones: we love to share the sites and landscapes that fascinate us with anyone willing to take part in that fascination and to join us in exploring them and their history, from antiquity to the present.

 As Peter notes in his customary greeting at the beginning of the brochure, 2016 marks the 20th anniversary of the first cruise he led in Turkey in 1996, inspired by his 2000-mile walk following the route of Alexander the Great through Turkey back in 1994.
 We’ve come a long way in those two decades, as we already discussed last year and the year before, and once again the brochure itself stands as a testament to that.
 From offering first one or two, then a handful, of tours and cruises in Turkey in the early years, we have grown and strived to create the much broader portfolio of sea- or land-based experiences we are now able to offer.
 Only ten years ago, the first printed Peter Sommer Travels brochure comprised just six Turkish itineraries on 20 pages.
-The 2016 edition, counting 108 pages, lists 27 trips on 20 different itineraries in three countries: Italy, Greece and Turkey.
+The 2016 edition, counting 108 pages, lists all our escorted tours: 27 trips on 20 different itineraries in three countries.

 Those numbers are not even a full representation of how we have developed: there are several more itineraries that we have run in recent years and intend to run again in future ones – and further ones are being conceived, designed and planned as I am writing this.
 The next brochure – and next year’s version of this post – will reveal more of our plans, so watch this place!